Written by Kate Stone, College Essay Guy Team

 Decide on a structure that works.

-Test and revise your essay to see if the format works.
+Test and revise your essay.

 TABLE OF CONTENTS